a-bergman/DSI-Capstone/README.md

 | High    | >214 mL | >178 mL |

 The goal of this project is to predict who to classify who is at-risk of and who has left ventricular dilation based off of cardiac MRI and patient demographic measurements.
-I will compare [models]
+(I'm not entirely sure what model(s) I'm going to be using yet, I'm going to try to get office hours with Matt on Friday or Sunday.)

 Because the data is unbalanced, I will use multiple metrics that are suited for unbalanced data:

 * Sensitivity
 * Specificity
+* ROC-AUC Score
 * [Balanced Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html#sklearn.metrics.balanced_accuracy_score)
 * [F1 Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score)
 * [Fowlkes-Mallow Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.fowlkes_mallows_score.html)